SYalouz/QuantNBody/README.md

 </div>

+UPDATE : WE ARE CURRENTLY UPDATING THE API IN THE DOCUMENTATION.
+THE LATTER IS NOT SHOWN FOR THE MOMENT, BUT IT WILL BE RESTORED VERY SOON !

 QuantNBody is a python package facilitating the implementation and manipulation of quantum many-body systems composed of fermions or bosons.